 Equipment: The main things you need for this race are your boat, paddle, and lifejacket.
-Generally, the less clutter in your boat, the better, and you'll be able to focus on paddling.
+Generally the less clutter in your boat, the better, and you'll be able to focus on paddling.
 However, if you're bringing a dry bag or anything else extra, tie everything to the boat with ropes or duct tape!
 To assist with boat control when launching, or to help manage your boat if you turn over, bring two (2) 15' x 3/8" (min) diameter pieces of polypropylene rope (cheap and it floats), tied to bow and stern with bowline knots.
 Pull the rope into the boat after you start down the bayou to avoid snagging it on anything.
 For canoes, a milk jug with the bottom cut out and a 5' light rope, to tie it to the canoe, is great for bailing any excess water that may get into the boat.
 Ziploc bags work well to keep personal items dry.
 Small mesh "laundry" bags or the like will hold items together in the boat and saves a lot of "chase" time if you turnover.
 A roll of Duct tape can help you in many emergencies (i.e., securing items in your canoe.)

-RACE START AREA AND RULES
+RACE STAGING AREA, START AREA, AND RULES

 BOAT NUMBERS: At registration, each boat will be given a number which is to be placed on the front of the canoe/kayak high (as far above the water as possible) on the RIGHT (starboard) side of the bow (front end) of the boat.
 Do not put the number on the top deck of a kayak.
 Your race number needs to be visible to the finish line team!
-As stated in the rules and regulations, "all old Buffalo Bayou Regatta race numbers from previous years must be removed from boats or competitors will be subject to disqualification."
-Before placing your 2019 Regatta number on the hull, please make sure your boat surface is clean and dry.
+Before placing your 2020 Regatta number on the hull, use a dry towel to clean off any dirt or moisture, since numbers don't stick well to a dirty wet boat.
 Otherwise, your number won't stick, and will fall off in the bayou!